Klace/stable-diffusion-webui-instruct-pix2pix/README.md

-#**DEPRECATED**: stable-diffusion-webui-instruct-pix2pix

-NOTE: This extension is no longer required.
+#**DEPRECATED**: This extension is no longer required.
 I have integrated the code into Automatic1111 img2img pipeline and the webUI now has Image CFG Scale for instruct-pix2pix models.

-If there is anything from this extension you'd like please let me know (i.e. random CFG) and I can make a separate extension to extend webui img2img instead.
+If there is anything from this extension missing from img2img that you'd like please let me know (i.e. random CFG) and I can make a separate extension to extend webui img2img instead.

 Enjoy!